slauger/hcloud-okd4/README.md

 ### Create Fedora CoreOS image

-Build a Fedora CoreOS hcloud image and add embed the hcloud user data source (`http://169.254.169.254/hetzner/v1/userdata`).
+Build a Fedora CoreOS hcloud image and embed the hcloud user data source (`http://169.254.169.254/hetzner/v1/userdata`).

-Because the Fedora CoreOS will be downloaded to RAM, the build requires at least a cx31 instance.
+Because the Fedora CoreOS image will be stored in RAM during the build, at least a cx31 instance is required.

 Be sure that your hcloud token is set via env `HCLOUD_TOKEN`.